New York, NY

 —Experience with multimedia content production (including slideshows, podcasts, video, and/or creating GIFS) a plus.

-Editorial fellows will work from the WWB office in Brooklyn, NY, and require a commitment of sixteen hours per week for six months.
+Editorial fellows will work from the WWB office in Brooklyn, NY, and require a commitment of sixteen hours per week for nine months, beginning in September.

 The editorial fellow position pays $15 per hour.